AMD's Xeon W-Killing 64-Core Threadripper Pro Lands in Lenovo ThinkStation P620

 The 280W Threadripper Pro 3975WX weighs in at 32 cores and 64 threads that run at a 3.5 GHz base and 4.2 GHz boost, which is significantly lower than the Threadripper 3970X's 3.7/4.5 GHz base/boost.
 The chip has a significantly higher boost frequency than its 32-core EPYC 7542 comparable (+800MHZ), but a lower base frequency.

-Meanwhile, the 16-core 32-thread Threadripper 3995WX offers the same core counts as the Ryzen 9 3950X that drops into mainstream desktop platforms, but has quadruple the memory throughput with eight memory channels along with 128 lanes of the PCIe 4.0 interface just like the other Pro models, which is the obvious attraction.
-The chip features much lower peak frequencies of 4.3 GHz compared to the 3950X's 4.7 GHz, but a 400 MHz higher boost clock of 3.9 GHz.
+Meanwhile, the 16-core 32-thread Threadripper 3955WX offers the same core counts as the Ryzen 9 3950X that drops into mainstream desktop platforms, but has quadruple the memory throughput with eight memory channels along with 128 lanes of the PCIe 4.0 interface.
+The chip features much lower peak frequencies of 4.3 GHz compared to the 3950X's 4.7 GHz, but a 400 MHz higher base clock of 3.9 GHz.

 Finally, the Threadripper Pro 3945WX slots in as AMD's first 12-core processor that surpasses a 4.0 GHz boost speed, weighing in with 4.0/4.3 GHz base/boost frequencies.
-This processor also comes with the full complement of eight memory channels and 128 lanes of PCIe 4.0, with its clock rates obviously positioning it well for applications that prize per-core performance.
+This processor also comes with the full complement of eight memory channels and 128 lanes of PCIe 4.0, with high clock rates obviously positioning for applications that prize per-core performance.

+Unlike the standard models, AMD has locked Threadripper Pro's multiplier, so overclocking is not supported.

 AMD positions the Threadripper Pro chips for professional studios, designers, engineers, and data scientists, all of which can benefit from increased connectivity.
 As such, all of the Threadripper PRO chips come with 128 lanes of the PCIe 4.0 interface, leveraging the company's advantage of twice the throughput of the PCIe 3.0 interface that represents Intel's maximum supported speed.
-In addition to the higher bandwidth, AMD also offers more than 2.5X more PCIe lanes than Intel's finest, amplifying its connectivity advantage.
+In addition to the higher bandwidth, AMD also offers more than 2.5X more PCIe lanes than Intel's finest, amplifying its advantage.

-While the PCIe 4.0 interface hasn't equated to large gains in many consumer-class workloads, it can offer tremendous improvements in professional workstation graphics and storage performance, provided the application is optimized for the faster interface.
-That gives AMD a bigger performance advantage than implied on the spec sheet by the lead in sheer core counts.
+While the PCIe 4.0 interface doesn't equate to large gains in many consumer-class workloads, it offers tremendous improvements in professional workstation graphics and storage performance, provided the application is optimized for the faster interface.
+That gives AMD a bigger performance advantage than implied on the spec sheet.
 The PCIe 4.0 GPU and storage ecosystem, not to mention networking NICs, is still expanding, so the forward-looking support will ensure that workstations armed with Threadripper Pro processors can evolve to take advantage of the latest interface tech, while Intel's systems remain hamstrung by the PCIe 3.0 bus.

 Intel recently made news with its security requirements for Thunderbolt 4 (TB4) certification, which raised questions as to whether or not AMD systems can support the updated TB4 interface.
-AMD says the Lenovo systems will support TB4, and the company expects future Threadripper Pro-based systems to support the interface, too.
-The systems support both Nvidia and AMD professional GPUs.
+In response to a question of whether Threadripper Pro will support TB4, AMD said the Lenovo systems will support Thunderbolt and the company expects future Threadripper Pro-based systems to support the interface, too, but the company didn't specify Thunderbolt 4.
+The company later clarified it meant the chips will support Thunderbolt 3, and that Lenovo is responsible for Thunderbolt support.
+The Lenovo systems also support both Nvidia and AMD professional GPUs.
+[EDIT 7/15/2020: AMD clarified its position on Thunderbolt 4 support, so we amended the text in this paragraph.]

 Threadripper Pro supports eight channels of DDR4-3200 memory outfitted with up to 2TB of memory capacity, thus doubling the available memory bandwidth to the processor over the standard Threadripper models, and quadrupling memory capacity.
 The improved per-core memory throughput should address some of the shortcomings of the 64-core Threadripper 3990X, such as limited scalability in heavily-threaded memory-constrained applications.

 AMD says its four Threadripper Pro chips compete with Intel's entire confusing stack of core-heavy chips, which includes three families (W-3200, W-2200, and Xeon Scalable) that have varying features, sockets, and memory support.
-Even with a huge product stack that spans 85 chips, Intel's systems top out at six channels of DDR4-2933, meaning that AMD has the memory throughput advantage, which is key for large-scale simulations and models.
+Even with a huge product stack that spans 85 chips, Intel's systems top out at six channels of DDR4-2933, meaning that AMD has the memory throughput advantage that is key for large-scale simulations and models.
 Of course, other factors, like latency, will obviously come into play.

 Intel's Xeon W taps out at 1TB of memory capacity, half that of Threadripper Pro.
 Meanwhile Intel's Xeon Scalable lineup, which is largely meant for servers as opposed to workstations, reaches the same 2TB of memory capacity.
-AMD has stepped up Threadripper's ECC memory support for the Pro models to include UDIMMs, RDIMMs, LRDIMMs, and 3DS RDIMMs (3D stacked memory).
-The processors also support memory encryption, as we'll cover below, and AMD says that comes with a slight performance penalty that is easily offset by the security advantages.
+AMD stepped up Threadripper Pro's ECC memory support to include UDIMMs, RDIMMs, LRDIMMs, and 3DS RDIMMs (3D stacked memory).
+The processors also support memory encryption, as we'll cover below, and AMD says that comes with a slight performance penalty that is offset by the security advantages.

 Lenovo ThinkStation P620 Workstation